Venture Trust's programmes work

-This year marked the first full year of Venture Trust’s Positive Futures programme for individuals who have left the armed forces and have struggled with the transition to civilian life.
-The programme is intended to enable individuals to unlock or re-deploy the confidence, motivation and range of vital life-skills they need to move forward positively in civilian life.
-Since the programme launch in late 2015-16, 106 veterans have received support, following referrals by 35 different agencies across 23 of Scotland’s 32 local authority areas.
+Venture Trust’s Positive Futures programme is for individuals who have left the armed forces and have struggled with the transition to civilian life.
+The programme is enabling individuals to unlock or re-deploy the confidence, motivation and range of vital life-skills they need to move forward positively in civilian life.
+Since the programme launch in late 2015-16, more than 100 veterans have received support, following referrals by 35 different agencies across 23 of Scotland’s 32 local authority areas.
 Those referred faced issues such as unemployment, offending histories, mental health concerns, history of alcohol issues and unstable living situations.
 This confirms Venture Trust is reaching those most in need.
 More than 20 veterans have already progressed into employment, education, training or voluntary work, including three taking up paid traineeships within Venture Trust.
 Interim findings from external evaluation work suggest that the programme is achieving “profound and long lasting” impacts.

 Expand our employability, training and internship provision

-We achieved a major breakthrough in enhancing our employability support to disadvantaged and socially excluded individuals in Scotland, by securing a major new 3-year grant funding commitment from CashBack for Communities (monies generated from the proceeds of crime).
+Our employability programmes are supporting more disadvantaged and socially excluded individuals in Scotland, with the 3-year grant funding commitment from CashBack for Communities (monies generated from the proceeds of crime).
 We also scaled up delivery of employability sessions to enhance participants’ opportunities to progress towards training, education, volunteering or employment.
 This work included delivery of the Reaching Higher pre-employability programme for care experienced young people; the Venture Together programme delivered and sponsored with our key partner Barclays; an increased volume of Speak Up group work sessions and hosting a range of paid traineeships.
-Despite the challenging economic climate, we were able to increase the number of participants overcoming multiple barriers to achieve positive destinations in employment, education, training or volunteering during the year - a total of 298 individuals.
+Despite the challenging economic climate, we continued to increase the number of participants overcoming multiple barriers to achieve positive destinations in employment, education, training or volunteering during the year.

 Invest in our staff